4GeeksAcademy/python-lists-loops-programming-exercises/exercises/05.1-sum_odd_items/README.md

 2. Returns and print the result.

-# :grey_exclamation: To do this exercise consider:
+## ❕ To do this exercise consider:

 - You will need to `declare an auxiliar variable outside the loop` to keep adding the values.